-We support high-risk, application-oriented research at the interfaces between engineering and the natural sciences.
-Multiple crises from climate change to energy and resource shortages to inflation and pandemics constitute our present.
-New technologies can help create solutions.
+Multiple crises, from climate change and energy and resource shortages to inflation and pandemics, constitute our present.
+New technologies can help to create solutions.
 We have made it our new task to play a targeted role in this.